 Thomasina Pidgeon is one of Canada’s most accomplished boulderers.
-This piece first appeared in Gripped Magazine in 2009.
+This piece first appeared in Gripped Magazine in 2009 by Meghan Jones.

 Having moved temporarily back to Newfoundland with her baby girl, Pidgeon reached a breaking point for her climbing.
 While she was getting to the gym occasionally, she wasn’t projecting like she had in Squamish.
 She made the decision to either quit climbing or return to B.C. and go for it again.
 “There’s no halfway,” says Pidgeon.
 So last summer, she and Cedar moved back to BC.

 Although she was skinny again, her body felt different and her balance was off when she returned to climbing.
 She also had to consider another person in her life and always make sure she had people to climb with in order to keep an eye on Cedar.

 It wasn’t long before she was climbing hard again and pushing her limits.
 Over the past year, Pidgeon has climbed harder problems than she ever did before she had Cedar.
 Last summer, she sent The Backseat V10, Lucky Charms V11, and Jim Carrey V9/10 in Squamish.
 She also went on a sending frenzy in Leavenworth, finishing The Coffee Cup V10, Pimp Squeak V9 and flashing Atomic Energy V9 and The Lonely Fisherman V9.